bill2009/lcc1802/include/devkit/readme.txt

 Move the sprite defined with showsprite in spritedata in the direction indicated.
 Directions are as specified in the joystick.h include file.

+When PIXIE_CHECK_BORDER is defined checks will be added for move routines to stop sprites at screen borders

+When using PIXIE_CHECK_BORDER also SPRITE_WIDTH and SPRITE_HEIGHT will be used, if not defined default SPRITE_WIDTH is 4 and SPRITE_HEIGHT is 4 when used with RES=32, 8 with RES=64 and 16 with RES=128.

-Include file: video/pixie_video.h and video/joystick.hDefinitions: MOVE_UP, MOVE_RIGHT, MOVE_LEFT, MOVE_DOWN#define: PIXIE_MOVE or PIXIE_PATTERN
+Include file: video/pixie_video.h and video/joystick.h#define: PIXIE_MOVE, PIXIE_PATTERN and/or PIXIE_CHECK_BORDER
-Targets implemented: VIP
+Definitions: MOVE_UP, MOVE_RIGHT, MOVE_LEFT, MOVE_DOWNTargets implemented: VIP

 uint8_t movexysprite(uint32_t * spritedata, uint8_t x, uint8_t y)
 -----------------------------------------------------------------